 Like your children, a puppy will learn best through positive training methods.
 If your children are wild and uncontrollable, your dog will be the same.
-Now I am not suggesting that children act like "little angels" at all times.
-I know better--I have raised three.
-But even though "kids will be kids" so they say, you should be able to get them "under control" occasionally!
-Yes, Ridgebacks do well with children that are under control and have been taught that a dog is a living thing, that feels pain and sadness just as they do.
+Now I am not suggesting that children act like “little angels” at all times.
+I know better–I have raised three.
+But even though “kids will be kids” (so they say), you should be able to get them “under control” occasionally!
+Yes, Ridgebacks do well with children who are under control and have been taught that a dog is a living thing, who feels pain and sadness just as they do.

 RULE: never allow your child to crawl into the dog’s crate, with the dog.